astralfrontier/peppermile.org/src/grand-adventure.md

 For example, a Fighter with the "Attack" Word who becomes a Knight will Level Up his Attack, rather than gaining it a second time.

+Archetypes are the bridge between traditional race/class/job mechanics and the more freeform story-game style thing where you just write a description of you who are.
+{.directors-cut}

 ## Challenges

 A Challenge is anything in the fiction that confronts the characters